The Pando Tree

 image pando roots examples

-A detailed shot of Pandos' massive underlying root system.
+A detailed picture showing Pando's massive underlying root system.
 Scientist estimate it could span half-way around the world if laid end-to-end!
 (Photo: Lance Oditt)

 40,000 Ways to Survive the High Wilds of Utah